GriffinScribe-LLC/clojure-aes/README.md

 ## Installation

 Leiningen/Boot

-Add the following into :dependencies vector in your project.clj file:
+Add the following into `:dependencies` in your project.clj file:

 `[com.griffinscribe/clojure-aes "0.1.4"]`